codefresh-io/docs.codefresh.io/_docs/getting-started/helm-quick-start-guide.md

 ### Viewing Helm releases

-Once a Helm package is deployed in your Kubernetes cluster, Codefresh will show it under Helm releases.
+Once a Helm package is deployed in your Kubernetes cluster, Codefresh will show it under [Helm releases]({{site.baseurl}}/docs/new-helm/helm-releases-management/).

  {% include
 image.html
 lightbox="true"
-file="/images/getting-started/quick-start-helm/helm-release.png"
-url="/images/getting-started/quick-start-helm/helm-release.png"
+file="/images/getting-started/quick-start-helm/helm-release-details.png"
+url="/images/getting-started/quick-start-helm/helm-release-details.png"
 alt="Codefresh Helm release"
-caption="A Helm release (click image to enlarge)" max-width="70%"
+caption="A Helm release (click image to enlarge)" max-width="90%"
+%}

+If you don't see your release click on the gear icon on the top right of the cluster and make sure that you choose the correct Helm version along with the namespace of your application.

+ {% include
+image.html
+lightbox="true"
+file="/images/getting-started/quick-start-helm/helm-version-selection.png"
+url="/images/getting-started/quick-start-helm/helm-version-selection.png"
+alt="Choosing a Helm version"
+caption="Choosing a Helm version (click image to enlarge)" max-width="50%"
 %}

 You can click on the release and get information regarding its chart, its revisions, changed files and the resulting manifests.